RostyslavGitHub/pheidippides/README.md

 As you can see, using the .js extension for markup allows you to leverage the advantages of its language. <br />
 The possibilities are limited only by your needs.
 Personally, I use it for reusable templates, changing variables, improving markup using map and filter methods, and so on. <br /> <br />
- Here are good exemple of regular usage of Pheidippides:
+ Here are good example of regular usage of Pheidippides:

 ```JavaScript
 const HTMLEmail = () => {